pierreb01/starter-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include Applied Probability, Machine Learning, Stochastic Optimization, Stochastic Calculus and Mathematical Finance.
+This site is still under construction and there still remains parts from the example site.

 # Interests to show in About widget
 interests: